Wednesday, 23 April 2014

 If I’m not entirely mistaken it was exactly a year ago that I had received all my offers from the universities I applied to, and I had to make up my mind about which to accept.
 UCAS is a completely different system than what is being used in Norway, where you have to rank the universities you apply to due to the fact that you only get one offer.
 If you're from USA, Canada, Norway or Latin America I strongly recommend contacting Across the Pond, these guys know what they're talking about, it's free and they do all the tricky UCAS things for you.
 And they also have "letters" from international student in the UK on their website where you can read about both advantages and disadvantages, so have a look!

-international student.
+Anyway, if you get offers from all the universities on your list, you have a job to do, if you haven’t already made up your mind of course.
+So I thought I should help you a little bit, in case you’re new in this game and perhaps also an international student.
 I don't know about you, but I was craving information when I was in that situation, so without further ado, here is some advice:

 #1 Open tabs for all the universities websites in your internet browser

 All the universities offer you different kinds of things, and if you're not sure which university can offer you the best education for you, then you should go through them all.
 Look at different modules of the course you have applied to, the content of them if they're available, and information about the overall course such as graduated students' current jobs and experiences, work placement options etc. It's also smart to look at the tuition fee and if they will increase during your studies, and if there are any "hidden" course fees such as field trips.
-You can find information about fees at Brookes here.
+You can find information about fees at Brookes here

 #2 Use Facebook